Causality Bounds on Dissipative General-Relativistic Magnetohydrodynamics

-In particular, Ref.\ \cite{Chandra:2015iza} formulated a relativistic generalization of Braginskii's equations \cite{braginskii1965transport} in the context of Israel-Stewart theory \cite{MIS-2,MIS-6,Rezzolla_Zanotti_book} to model weakly collisional plasmas, assuming that the shear-stress tensor and heat flux align with the comoving magnetic fields.
+In particular, Ref.\ \cite{Chandra:2015iza} formulated a relativistic generalization of Braginskii's equations \cite{braginskii1965transport} in the context of Israel-Stewart (IS) theory \cite{MIS-2,MIS-6,Rezzolla_Zanotti_book} to model weakly collisional plasmas, assuming that the shear-stress tensor and heat flux align with the comoving magnetic fields.
 This extended magnetohydrodynamic (EMHD) model has been used in \cite{Foucart:2017axc} to perform general-relativistic 3D simulations of accretion flows onto a Kerr black hole, including shear viscosity and heat conductivity effects.
-This system generally possesses large pressure anisotropy, comparable to the magnetic field contribution to the pressure, displaying mirror and firehose unstable regions.
-Modeling such extreme plasmas surrounding black holes necessarily pushes the boundaries of our understanding of non-ideal GRMHD effects toward the far-from-equilibrium regime.
+This system generally possesses large pressure anisotropy, induced by the magnetic field contribution to the pressure, and displays mirror and firehose unstable regions.
+Modeling such extreme plasmas surrounding black holes necessarily pushes the boundaries of our understanding of nonideal GRMHD effects toward the far-from-equilibrium regime.

 As deviations from equilibrium become large, the standard approximations made in the derivation of fluid models cease to be valid \cite{Denicol:2021,Rocha:2023ilf}.
 Unphysical features may emerge, such as causality violation signaled by superluminal characteristic velocities, which can occur in Israel-Stewart theories applied sufficiently far from equilibrium \cite{Hiscock_Lindblom_acausality_1987,Bemfica:2020xym,Chiu:2021muk,Plumberg:2021bme,Krupczak:2023jpa}.
-Therefore, it is unknown whether fluid models such as EMHD can correctly capture the non-ideal physics of plasmas near black holes without violating fundamental physical principles, such as relativistic causality \cite{ChoquetBruhatGRBook}.
+Therefore, it is unknown whether fluid models such as EMHD can correctly capture the nonideal physics of plasmas near black holes without violating fundamental physical principles, such as relativistic causality \cite{ChoquetBruhatGRBook}.